 - Start out breast-feeding, and once baby is relaxed, slide the bottle into baby’s mouth while slipping your nipple out.
 Maintain skin-on-skin contact during the bottle feeding.

 - Wear a nipple shield while breast feeding to help baby adjust to the feeling of a different nipple.

 - Pierce several tiny holes in the bottle’s nipple with a sterilized needle.
 This will more closely imitate the breast’s nipple.
 Watch your baby closely to be sure that the milk doesn’t flow out too quickly.

 - Change the flow speed of the nipple: slow-flow, fast-flow, etc.

 - Change the scenery.
 Ask a family friend or relative to feed your baby in their home, instead of yours.

-- Or, face baby away from you, and place Dad’s tee-shirt or a tea-towel between you and baby, to mask your scent.
+- Mask your scent.
+Face baby away from you, placing Daddy’s tee-shirt or a towel between you and baby.